The University of Wisconsin Press

 George L. Mosse

 George L. Mosse Series in Modern European Cultural

 “A historian who redefined the interpretation of European fascism and Hitler’s Germany, and who made decisive contributions to the liberal historiography of modern Europe.
-He was a man of uncommon intellectual vivacity and a great teacher."New Republic
+[George Mosse] was a man of uncommon intellectual vivacity and a great teacher.”

-George L. Mosse (19191999) was John C. Bascom Professor of European History and Weinstein-Bascom Professor of Jewish Studies at the University of WisconsinMadison.
-He was also Koebner Professor of History at the Hebrew University of Jerusalem and was selected to be the first scholar-in-residence at the Holocaust Museum in Washington, D.C.
-He wrote more than two dozen books, including Nationalism and Sexuality; Toward the Final Solution; and Nazi Culture: Intellectual, Cultural, and Social Life in the Third Reich, also published by the UW Press.
+George L. Mosse (1918–1999) was the John C. Bascom Professor of European History and Weinstein-Bascom Professor of Jewish Studies at the University of Wisconsin–Madison.
+He was also the Koebner Professor of History at the Hebrew University of Jerusalem and was selected as the first scholar-in-residence at the Holocaust Museum in Washington, D.C.
+He wrote more than two dozen books, including Nationalism and Sexuality, Toward the Final Solution, and Nazi Culture: Intellectual, Cultural, and Social Life in the Third Reich, also published by the University of Wisconsin Press.

-LC: 99-006425 D
+LC: 2013026879 D

 238 pp. 6 x 9 30 b/w photos

 Home | Books | Journals | Events | Textbooks | Authors | Related | Search | Order | Contact

-If you have trouble accessing any page in this web site, contact Kirt Murray, Web manager.
+If you have trouble accessing any page in this web site, contact our Web manager.

-Updated August 18, 2009© 2009, The Board of Regents of the University of Wisconsin System
+Updated March 13, 2014© 2013 The Board of Regents of the University of Wisconsin System